What is a company?

 Non-beneficially held means that the shareholder is holding the share on behalf of another entity such as a trust.

 Can I go to ASIC to register my company?

-Yes but the process is much slower and ASIC will only provide you with a certificate of registration.
+Yes but ASIC will only provide you with a certificate of registration.

 In order to comply with the Corporations Legislation set out in the Corporations Act 2001 (Cth), you will also need a complete and up to date company register kept at the registered office or principal place of business at all times.
 If you wish to have the company governed by a Constitution, you would then need to adopt or have one drafted elsewhere.

 It is much more convenient to go through a registered lodging agent, such as Startup World.

 A company register is an important set of your company’s records held in the one place.